amitoshacharya/Generative-AI-Project/Project- Medi_Asist_Chat_Bot/NOTES.md

         + **Types of Text Splitters**
             + [*Character Text Splitter*](https://python.langchain.com/v0.1/docs/modules/data_connection/document_transformers/character_text_splitter/)
                 + This is the simplest method of splitting the text by characters which is computationally cheap and doesn't require the use of any NLP libraries.
-                + Here the text split is done on characters (by default "\n\n") and the chunk size is measured by the number of characters.
+                + Here the text split is done on characters (by default "nn") and the chunk size is measured by the number of characters.
                 + The parameter chunk_overlap helps in retaining the semantic context between the chunks.
                 + The metadata can also be passed along with the documents.
                 + **API Reference:**